Manchester Metrolink: Signalling

 The Metrolink operated using two types of signals during Phase 1 and Phase 2, Line Of Sight signals and Two Aspect colour signals.
 These signals were controlled with a device called the Vehicle Recognition System (VRS) inside the cab of the tram, which sent information to the control room via a pair of coils on the un-motored centre bogie.
 In preparation for Phase 3, a new device was introduced called the Tram Management System (TMS) as the Two Aspect colour signals would not be able to support the headway between trams (zero minutes) and the level of flexibility required for the new lines.

 This meant that every line would become fully Line Of Sight.
 The Two Aspect colour signals were removed between 2012 and 2022 as more lines were being converted to Line Of Sight.
 The only section of the Metrolink network that cannot be converted to Line Of Sight signalling is on the Altrincham Line between Timperley–Altrincham, as that section is under Network Rail control.
-Any trams numbered 3061 or higher are not compatible and cannot run on this section of the Altrincham Line.